ghostserverd/mediaserver-docker/README.md

 [podcasturl]: https://www.linuxserver.io/podcast/
 [linuxserverdonate]: https://www.linuxserver.io/donate/

 Most of these containers are config wrappers around [LinuxServer.io][linuxserverurl] containers.
 Without their amazing linuxserver containers, none of this would have been possible.
 If you find this automated media server useful, go donate to them!
+They probably deserve it more than I do.

 * [forum.linuxserver.io][linuxserverforumurl]
 * [IRC][ircurl] on freenode at `#linuxserver.io`